Qafoo/bdog/README.md

 The application architecture allows for easy integration of advanced views and all the graphical stuff I would like in the future.
 Currently none of those are implemented.
 They will follow as soon as I got some more spare time.

+## Installation

+### Using npm

+You may install a running version of **bdog** using *npm*:

+	npm install bdog -g

+The above command will install the `bdog` command globally for your current system.

+### Cloning the repository

+An alternative to using `npm` for installing is to simply clone the git repository.
+After that a certain amount of preparation needs to be done in order to install all needed dependencies:

+	npm install --dev
+	grunt setup

+After those two commands have been issued you should be able to use `bin/bdog` as usual.